Why Should I do YOGA when I’m Pregnant?

 Whether you’re a first time parent or this is another child for you, you deserve to feel empowered, comfortable & connected during your pregnancy & labor.
 It also doesn’t matter if you give birth naturally, surgically, medicated, unmedicated, at the hospital, birth center or at home – prenatal yoga benefits every pregnant body & baby.

-At Our Yoga our teachers are trained to assist you in any stage of pregnancy & make sure the practice is accessible for your changing body.
-We always check-in at the beginning of class so you can get to know other moms and ask questions, share how you’re feeling or simply say hi.
+We are trained to assist you in any stage of pregnancy & make sure the practice is accessible for your changing body.
+We always check-in at the beginning of class so you can get to know other students and ask questions, share how you’re feeling or simply say hi.
 Don’t be shy!
 We’ve heard it all & we want to be there for you too.

-ALSO, WE LOVE OUR PROPS AT PRENATAL YOGA.
-We have top notch bolsters, extra blocks, yoga straps, wedges, blankets and essential oils to make your prenatal practice safe, cozy & give you room to move calmly with baby.
+ALSO, WE LOVE USING PROPS AT PRENATAL YOGA.
+We encourage use of bolsters, extra blocks, yoga straps, wedges, blankets and essential oils to make your prenatal practice safe, cozy & give you room to move calmly with baby.